digipres/workbench/src/dataflows/bfi-na.md

 The BFI's own [Data and Digital Preservation teams web page](https://www.bfi.org.uk/bfi-national-archive/look-behind-scenes/bfi-national-archive-teams/data-digital-preservation-teams) provides a concise introduction to their digital preservation activities.
 The [Further Information](#further-information) section below has links to more detailed information.

 In this overview, the focus on the acquisition of born-digital A/V material and images.
 Digitisation is recognised as a source, but is not covered in any detail.
 Born-digital _documents_ do not appear in the diagrams as those are not being actively preserved at this time.
+Off Air TV collecting is also not recognised in this diagram.

 ## Ingest & Preservation